The business need for Social Engineering

 They had told officers to look out for anyone acting suspiciously.

-In the evening, the Queen, the US president George W Bush, and PrimeMinister Tony Blair will eat dinner together.
+The Queen, the US president George W Bush, and PrimeMinister Tony Blair will eat dinner together in the evening.

 The security is at the highest level, except for a minor detail…